dhawanmanik84/Install-Jenkins-on-EC2Ubuntu/README.md

 Login in to EC2 instance using SSH using the below command;

-ssh -i filename.pem ubuntu@PublicIP
+"ssh -i filename.pem ubuntu@PublicIP"
 It says permission denied in the below secreenshot since the private key file is unprotected as it contains sensitive information.
-To change permissions of the pem file use - chmod 600 filename.pem
+To change permissions of the pem file use "chmod 600 filename.pem"